jamesdeh/SudokuSolver/README.md

 Future Improvements:

-GUI: GUI to pick difficulty and display initial and solved sudoku in a user-friendly way
+GUI: GUI to pick difficulty and display initial and solved sudoku in a user-friendly way (change the freq of 0)
-Improve Algorithm: Improve algorithms as it is a slow way of solving the issue (Maybe looking at threads?)
+Improve Algorithm: Improve algorithms as it is a slow way of solving the sudoku (Maybe looking at threads?)